 - 92. In accordance with Paragraph 5(1)(c)(i) of Schedule 3, the firm shall apply ECDD measures to a business relationship or occasional transaction where the customer or beneficial owner has a relevant connection with a country or territory that - - (A) provides funding or support for terrorist activities, or does not apply (or insufficiently applies) the FATF Recommendations, or - (B) is a country otherwise identified by the FATF as a country for which such measures are appropriate. - 93.
 For the purposes of Paragraph 5(1)(c), Paragraph 5(10) of Schedule 3 defines that a customer or beneficial owner has a 'relevant connection' with a country or territory if the customer or beneficial owner - (a) is the government, or a public authority, of the country or territory, - (b) is a PEP within the meaning of Paragraph 5(4) of Schedule 3 in respect of the country or territory, - (c) is resident in the country or territory, - (d) has a business address in the country or territory, - (e) derives funds from - (i) assets held by the customer or beneficial owner, or on behalf of the customer or beneficial owner, in the country or territory, or - (ii) income arising in the country or territory, or - (f) has any other connection with the country or territory which the firm considers, in light of the firm's duties under Schedule 3 (including but not limited to its duties under Paragraph 2 of Schedule 3), to be a relevant connection for those purposes. - 94.
 The firm must have policies, procedures and controls in place which enable it to determine those countries or territories falling within Paragraph 5(1)(c)(i) of Schedule 3. - 95.
-In establishing whether a country or territory provides funding or support for terrorist activities for the purposes of Paragraph 5(1)(c)(i)(A) of Schedule 3, the firm should consider if there are reports from credible sources indicating a country or territory is providing state-level financing or other forms of material support for terrorist activities or to terrorist organisations. - 96.
-In addition to those countries and territories falling within Paragraph 8.93. above, in accordance with Paragraph 5(1)(c)(ii) of Schedule 3 the firm shall have regard to the NRA when undertaking relationship risk assessments, which includes details on those countries and territories deemed to pose an increased risk to the Bailiwick. - 97.
-As part of its policies, procedures and controls, the firm must: - (a) be aware of concerns about weaknesses in the AML and CFT systems of other countries or territories; and - (b) consider any Business from Sensitive Sources Notices and Instructions issued from time to time by the Commission.
+The FATF regularly updates its public statement, "High Risk Jurisdictions subject to a Call for Action" in which it calls on all members and urges all jurisdictions to apply enhanced due diligence, and in the most serious cases, countries are called upon to apply counter-measures to protect the international financial system from the ongoing ML, FT, and proliferation financing risks emanating from the country.
+This list is often externally referred to as the "black list".
+For the purposes of applying Paragraph 5(1)(c)(i) of Schedule 3, Appendix H to this Handbook identifies those countries and territories which the FATF has listed as high risk. - 96.
+As part of its policies, procedures and controls, the firm must: - (a) be aware of concerns about weaknesses in the AML and CFT systems of other countries or territories; and - (b) consider any updates to Appendix H of this Handbook and Notices, Instructions and Warnings issued from time to time by the Commission.